IN MEMORY OF THE LOVE AND WISDOM OF THREE SPECIAL CATS

-In Spring, 2011, we were charmed by the arrival of a piping shrike/Murray magpie which we have named Cheepy.
-He walks around our feet collecting crumbs when we eat outside and engages in various bizarre acts like flying repeatedly into the laundry window under the verandah and pecking at it and jumping up and down onto a wheelbarrow of flowers I have on the lawn while pecking the plastic tray.
-He has a variety of sounds-a loud "cheep cheep" when he arrives and some lovely whistling too.
-Pippi, the cat, is always watching and waiting but has had some bad experiences with birds.
+In Spring, 2011, we were charmed by the arrival of a piping shrike/Murray magpie which we named Cheepy.
+He walked around our feet collecting crumbs when we ate outside and engaged in various bizarre acts like flying repeatedly into the laundry window under the verandah and pecking at it and jumping up and down onto a wheelbarrow of flowers I had on the lawn while pecking the plastic tray.
+He had a variety of sounds-a loud "cheep cheep" when he arrived and some lovely whistling too.
+Pippi, the cat, was always watching and waiting but had had some bad experiences with birds.
 At right: Cheepy, identified by the white S swirl behind the eye, the patch of white over the beak and the slightly scruffy appearance.

 ABC radio, Adelaide